 Jennifer joined Watsi on March 12th, 2013.
-Three years ago, Jennifer became the 642nd member to automatically support a new Watsi patient every month.
-Since then, 2,621 more people have become monthly donors!
-Jennifer's most recent donation traveled 8,500 miles to support Mary, a toddler from Kenya, to fund the purchase of hearing aids.
+Six years ago, Jennifer became the 642nd member to automatically support a new Watsi patient every month.
+Since then, 5,366 more people have become monthly donors!
+Jennifer's most recent donation traveled 8,700 miles to support Joshua, a newborn baby from Tanzania, to fund hydrocephalus surgery.

 Jennifer has funded healthcare for 65 patients in 10 countries.